minio/minio/docs/bucket/replication/README.md

 Replication ARN = 'arn:minio:s3::dadddae7-f1d7-440f-b5d6-651aa9a8c8a7:*'
 ```

-Note that the admin needs *s3:GetReplicationConfigurationAction* permission on source cluster, and also *s3:ReplicateObject* permission on destination side.
-Once successfully created and authorized this generates an replication target ARN - as shown below list all the currently authorized replication target's:
+Note that the admin needs *s3:GetReplicationConfigurationAction* permission on source cluster.
+The credential used at the destination requires *s3:ReplicateObject* permission.
+Once successfully created and authorized this generates a replication target ARN.
+The command below lists all the currently authorized replication targets:

 ```
 mc admin bucket remote myminio/srcbucket https://replica-endpoint:9000